 Searching with quotes, such as "Exposure 5", will yield a more relevant search result, since the quotes means find the exact phrase.

-You can then choose "Show All" to open a finder window with all files and folders containing that name.
+You can then choose "Show All in finder" to open a finder window with all files and folders containing that name.
+You'll need to scroll to the bottom of the list to see the option for Finder.

 You can then highlight the files and folders with that name, right click or control click, and select "Move to Trash".
 After you empty the trash, all the files will be deleted, and you can then reinstall.
 You can ignore files that just have the program name in its metadata.
 The main things you are looking for are the folders located in your Photoshop plugins directory, and the application file if it appears in the list.